joeyklee/co2Net/README.md

 ![image of front page](assets/co2net-page-01.png)

 NOTE: City Population and CO2 Emissions have been log scaled during model training.
 Therefore you should Math.log10() any input to the model when running predictions.
+The results will need to be transformed back from being log transformed.
+You can use `Math.pow(10, predictedValue)`.

 ## Methods:
 * there are ~340+ cities in the reported paper, but it seems only ~150 do not contain `null` values for `'Population (CDP)'` or `'Scope-1 GHG emissions [tCO2 or tCO2-eq]'` which are used as the `x` and `y` values.
 Null or undefined values are filtered out.